-- Place the machine on the firm and level ground. - Loosen the radiator cap 1 slowly to relieve pressure, and remove the cap. - Open the radiator drain valve 2 and allow the coolant to drain into a container. - Remove the drain plug 3 allow the coolant to drain into a container.
-Drain plug is located under the injection pump on the front side of cylinder body - Close the drain valve 2 and drain plug 3.
-Fill the system with clean water and cleaning solution. - Start and operate the engine for 1/2 hour.
+- 1. Place the machine on the firm and level ground. - Loosen the radiator cap 1 slowly to relieve pressure, and remove the cap. - Open the radiator drain pulg 2 and allow the coolant to drain into a container. - Remove the radiator drain plug 3 allow the coolant to drain into a container.
+Drain plug is located under the injection pump on the front side of cylinder body. - Close the radiator drain plug 2 and drain plug 3.Fill the system with clean water and cleaning solution. - Start and operate the engine for 1/2 hour.
 Stop the engine and drain the cleaning solution. - Flush the system with water, with the engine stopped, until the draining water becomes clear. - Close the drain valve 2 and drain plug 3.
 Fill the system with clean water and operate the engine for five minutes.
-Stop the engine and drain the water. - Repeat step 7 several times, if necessary, until the drained water becomes clear. - 10.
-Add the coolant solution.
-See next page. - Operate the engine for five minutes with the radiator cap Ooff.
+Stop the engine and drain the water. - Repeat step 7 several times, if necessary, until the drained water becomes clear. - Add the coolant solution.
+See next page. - Operate the engine for five minutes with the radiator cap 1 off.